keep your senior pet active, healthy, and happy

 It can be difficult to know what’s causing a pet’s slow-down.
 But beware of placing the blame for your pet’s lack of movement to the vague notion of aging.
 Age alone doesn’t explain why a dog or cat is suddenly less capable of climbing the front steps or has lost interest in playing with their favorite toys.
 A lot of times, we might not even notice that a pet is experiencing mobility problems until they develop symptoms we can’t ignore, like a visible limp or drastic decrease in activity.
 Just as in their younger days, if they’re experiencing a change in mobility, there are likely underlying and treatable issues at hand.
 So remember: senior doesn’t necessarily mean slow.
 If you notice a slow-down, talk with your Banfield veterinary team to get to the root of the problem.

 Dogs often experience problems with their joints which can lead to stiffness and limping, among other issues.
 A common cause of this can be osteoarthritis, which is an inflammation of the joints.
 While often associated with older age, osteoarthritis can be found at any age in your pet’s life.
 Happily though, the earlier osteoarthritis is detected and managed in your little loved one, the better off they’ll be.
 Yet another good reason to have an Optimum Wellness Plan from Banfield (but you probably already do, because you’re awesome).
+Also ask your veterinary team about pain relief medications such as Galliprant®.

 Obesity can be a big problem